Matthew-Hurrell/gear-addict/README.md

 # Project

-In this section I will detail the projects purpose and goals, as well as the project management methodologies used throughout the development process.
+In this section I will detail the purpose and goals of the project, as well as the project management methodologies used throughout the development process.

 [Back to top](<#contents>)